Structure of P2SL Research Initiatives

-- The university “taxes” funds received, depending on the nature of the obligation placed on the university.
-Unrestricted research gifts are taxed at a 10.50% rate.
-Funds provided in exchange for a deliverable (contract research) at 57%.
+- The university “taxes” funds received depending on the nature of the obligation placed on the university.
+Unrestricted research gifts are taxed at a 10.75% rate.
+Funds provided in exchange for a deliverable (“contract research”) at 60.5%.

-- Companies become P2SL research participants by supporting a research initiative.
-Assuming that funding is provided as an unrestricted gift, a minimum of $80,000 per year is needed to initiate a new initiative.
+- Companies become P2SL participants by supporting a research initiative.
+Assuming that funding is provided as an unrestricted gift, P2SL needs a minimum of $125,000 per year to initiate a new initiative.
 We encourage multiple companies to share the funding needed to launch and maintain a research initiative.

 To contribute, please make your check payable to the ‘UC Regents’ and send it to:

 Prof. Iris Tommelein, UC Berkeley, 760 Davis Hall, Berkeley, CA 94720-1710

 Add note to indicate it is “an unrestricted gift in support of the Project Production Systems Laboratory.”
 Thank you!